 - Prepare buttercream frosting: mix all the ingredients together until smooth and creamy, adding enough coffee until a smooth, spreadable consistency is reached.

 - Before placing the filled yule log on a serving plate, cut a small piece off each end of the log, at a slight angle.
-Cut smaller than you think you should or you'll end up with a stump.
+Cut smaller than you think you should or you'll end up with a yule stump instead of a yule log (haha!)

 - Spread a little frosting on an end of each piece (outside ends) and attach it to the log to make it look like a log with two cut branches on it.